-Which would you rather have, 1) an insurance company representative dictating / restricting your treatment based on cost or 2) a highly qualified therapist offering you a range of therapy options based on your specific needs?
+Which would you rather have, 1) an insurance or managed care company (MCC) representative dictating / restricting your treatment based on cost or 2) a highly qualified therapist offering you a range of therapy options based on your specific needs?
+Most people choose option 2) if they’re given a choice.

 MCCs often restrict what therapies are offered and how many sessions you can receive, even if research shows MCC-approved therapies are ineffectual.